-Here are some examples of the work we've been doing in higher education.
+Here are some examples of the work we've been doing.
 If you'd like more information on these or other initiatives, send us an email and we'll be happy to help.

 - Understanding a diversity of viewpoints.
-Through qualitative and quantitative research with stakeholders in higher education, we are able to understand where these groups are entering the conversation about higher education costs and reform, their expectations, and things they may need to know more about.
+Through qualitative and quantitative research with stakeholders in higher education, we are able to understand where these groups are entering the conversation about higher education reform, their expectations and things they may need to know more about.
 Groups we've researched include college and university presidents, financial officers, trustees, business leaders, faculty and the public.

 - Injecting the voices of students.
-We conducted seminal research into the attitudes and insights of students, both those who graduated and those who didn’t.
+We regularly speak with students—both those who graduated and those who didn’t—to help understand their needs and priorities.
+Some of our research includes seminal work into why students dropped out, what helps students navigate the transfer between community college and four-year schools, and their attitudes into topics like online education, for-profit colleges and the college selection process.
 The findings remain key for policymakers and education leaders to understand the hurdles students face and envision the policies that may help remove them.

 - Helping stakeholders navigate changing education models.
 There are a lot of exciting new innovations that help more students learn more efficiently and effectively.
 One we’re working on closely is competency-based education, an effort to measure learning by students' ability to demonstrate competency on different measures, rather than the time they spend in a class.
 For example, we are facilitating the Competency-Based Education Network, a group of institutions working to share learning and address common challenges as they design and develop competency-based degree programs and related delivery models.
 We’ve also conducted research in the needs and priorities of students and employers as they relate to online and hybrid courses and competency-based education.